 Next time you have your brake rotor repaired or replaced, make sure you do the following:

-First, ensure you clean any rust and corrosion around the wheel studs.
+First, ensure you clean any rust and corrosion around the wheel stud.
 You can do this with a wire brush or even a wire brush drill attachment.
-Ensure you’re thorough in cleaning the sides and tops of the wheel hub since this is where it will rust the most.
+Ensure you thoroughly clean the sides and tops of the wheel stud, hub, and rotor surface, since this is where it will rust the most.

 2. Apply Some Grease

-Then, you can ask the mechanic to put some lubricant like dielectric grease on the wheel hub and the backside of the wheel rotor.
-This is fantastic for preventing the two metals from corroding together in the future.
+Then, you can ask the mechanic to put some lubricant, like dielectric grease, on the wheel hub and the backside of the wheel rotor.
+This is fantastic for preventing the two metals from corroding together in the future — especially on an old rotor.

 Trying to separate the hub from the rotor face may require specialist tools.
 Some technical know-how can also go a long way as you’re going to encounter other essential components, such as the brake calipers.